What is lifting equipment? An A-Z overview for warehouses and factories.

 Mechanical – electrical principles in overhead cranes and hoists

-• Electromagnetic brakes hold the load safely when stopped or during a power outage
+- Electromagnetic brakes hold the load safely when stopped or during a power outage.

 Hydraulic principles in lift tables and forklifts

-Hydraulic lifting equipment operates based on Pascal's law, where fluid pressure is transmitted equally throughout a closed system.
+Hydraulic lifting equipment operates on Pascal's law, where fluid pressure is transmitted evenly throughout a closed system.
+The basic structure includes:

 Pneumatic principles in industrial manipulators

 Unlike traditional lifting equipment, industrial manipulators use compressed air to balance the load, rather than simply lifting and lowering.
+Operating principle:

 At this point, the worker only needs to apply a very small force to:

-• Move the object up and down
+- Move the object up or down.

-• Rotate, flip, or tilt components
+- Rotate, flip, or tilt the component.

 Electronic control and smart balancing principles

-The device continuously measures the operator's applied force and responds almost instantly, making control smooth.
-Operators can stop the device precisely at the desired location.
-It also limits the lifting load and safe working zones.
+The device continuously measures the force applied by the operator and responds almost instantly, making control incredibly smooth.
+Operators can stop the device exactly at the desired position.
+It also limits load capacity and safe working zones.
+This principle is typically found in assembly lines requiring high precision and strict safety standards.

 Practical applications